Understanding and Resolving Performance Degradation in Graph Convolutional Networks: Experiments

-For the missing-feature case, we follow \cite{zhao2019pairnorm} to run experiments on Cora, Citeseer and Pubmed with the 100\%-missing and 80\%-missing setting.
-Dataset splits are the same as the 20-label-per-class setting.
-For the case of low label rate citation graphs, we run experiments on Cora, Citeseer and Pubmed with the 5-label-per-class setting (label rates for three datasets are 1.29\%, 0.90\%, and 0.08\%) and 2-label-per-class setting (label rates for three datasets are 0.52\%, 0.36\%, and 0.03\%).
+For the missing-feature case, we follow \cite{zhao2019pairnorm} to run experiments on Cora, Citeseer and Pubmed with 100\% of missing features.
+We follow widely adopted 20-label-per-class setting~\cite{kipf2016semi, zhao2019pairnorm}: 20 labeled training nodes per class, 500 validation nodes, 1,000 test nodes.
+For the case of low label rate citation graphs, we run experiments on Cora, Citeseer and Pubmed with the 2-label-per-class setting (label rates for three datasets are 0.52\%, 0.36\%, and 0.03\%).
 The sizes of validation and test sets are 500 and 1,000, as in the commonly adopted 20-label-per-class setting.
 For the US election datasets, we randomly split the nodes into train/val/test by 60\%/20\%/20\%~\cite{jia2020residual}, and follow \cite{huang2020combining} to conduct a binary node classification task.

+For baseline methods, we choose PairNorm~\cite{zhao2019pairnorm} and DropEdge~\cite{Rong2020DropEdge:}, which are the best performing generic (\ie, plug-in) methods to address performance degradation of GCNs and other GNN architectures.
+For DropEdge, results are obtained with the PyTorch Geometric library~\cite{Fey/Lenssen/2019} implementation of DropEdge; for PairNorm, results are obtained using their official implementation.
+Here we do not compare works designing new GNN architectures that suffer little performance degradation~\cite{li2020deepergcn, chen2020simple}, since they are orthogonal to our design.
+Instead, we discuss these methods in Sec.~\ref{subsec:benefit-other-gnns}.

 We run experiments with GCNs of \{2,4,8,16,32,64\} layers.
-We take \nodenormone as an example of the variance-controlling techniques, whose effectiveness is validated in Sec.~\ref{subsec:address-performance-degradation}.
-We run each experiment with 10 random dataset splits and report best average accuracy and corresponding model depth.
-Please refer to Supplementary Materials for standard deviation of results.

-Note that though the first two cases, \ie citation graphs with missing features and low label rate, are proposed in \cite{zhao2019pairnorm} and \cite{sun2019multi} respectively, we do not compare with their reported results here, because our goal is to check whether variance-controlling techniques make deeper GCNs outperform shallow ones.
-Moreover, \cite{sun2019multi} does not focus on deepening GCNs, and their method cannot solve performance degradation when the model gets deep (\eg more than 10 layers), as stated in their paper.
-We compare with \cite{zhao2019pairnorm} using a commonly used setting in Sec.~\ref{subsec:compare-with-sota}, and leave the comparison in the missing-feature case in Supplementary Materials.
+To make the results more reliable, we run each experiment with 10 different random splits of the dataset and report the mean and standard deviation, as suggested by \cite{shchur2018pitfalls}.
+We add residual connections~\cite{he2016deep, li2018deeper} in each layer to avoid training difficulty caused by gradient vanishing.
+We use 64 hidden dimension for all methods.
+For \nodenorm, we run experiments with $p=1,2,3$.